 Have you been meaning to declutter your home?
-The holidays are coming and I bet stress is already creeping slowly back into your life reminding you of the money to spend and family to prepare for.
+The holidays are coming and I bet stress is already creeping slowly back into your life.

 A six week guide to simplifying and decluttering your home before the holidays.

 We often have around 10-11 family members come into town for Christmas.
-We live in a comfortable 2 bedroom, 2 bathroom home which is more than enough room for Emerson and I. When there you add 10-11 people to that equation, life gets a little harder.
+Although we live in a comfortable 2 bedroom, 2 bathroom home when there you add 10-11 people to that equation, life gets a little harder.

-I want to help you declutter and simplify your world in 6 weeks before the holidays hit in full force.
+I’m going to give you tips to declutter your home in 6 weeks before the holidays hit in full force.
 It IS doable!
 If you start today (9/17/2019) and take only 6-weeks, you’ll be done three weeks before Thanksgiving.
-If your house is ginormous and filled with things, of course, you can take advantage of those few extra weeks and vice versa.
-Here’s how I decluttered my home.
+If your house is ginormous and filled with things, of course, you can take advantage of those few extra weeks.

 What you’ll need to declutter your home

 - Boxes or bins for each room for donation/trash